Ever heard loud sounds coming from your water heater?

 At all times, the valve must not be blocked.

 Some people hear sounds late at night or in the afternoon, like at midnight or 3pm.
-This is because water pressure in your home isn’t constant, especially in HDB flats or apartments.

 How does PUB control our water pressure?

-This helps to lower water flow, reduce leaks, and make plumbing fixtures last longer.
+Their system helps to lower water flow, reduce leaks, and make plumbing fixtures last longer.
 They do this by installing water tanks and pressure-reducing valves at different points in our estate.